 Lambda Alpha Epsilon (ACJA) – Collegiate chapter of the American Criminal Justice Association.

 Magic The Gathering Club has been established to imbue its membership with a sense of companionship, entertainment and social enrichment based around a common interest in the card game Magic the Gathering.

-Omicron-Psi is an undergraduate and graduate honor society for students in the Graduate and Professional Studies program.
+Omicron-Psi is an undergraduate and graduate honor society for students in an Adult and Online Studies program.
 Students who achieve a G.P.A. of 3.50 or better are invited to join.

 Open Door Society is a group of individuals focused on providing a safe, welcoming environment of support to homosexual, bisexual and transgendered individuals while providing education about issues to the college community and providing a commitment to service.

 Physical Education & Sports Studies Club serves the interests of Physical Education majors and other interested students by providing peer support for developing professionalism in the field of Physical Education.